tetsushijp/AEP-Hands-on-Labs/labs/fsi/CJA/Intro.md

 ## Objective

-Create a dashboard
+Create a dashboard in CJA.

 ## Lesson Context

-We will understand how to create a dashboard using web, call center and CRM datasets.
+Understand how to create a dashboard using web, call center and CRM datasets.

 ### Exercise 1.1